Pet Healthcare Plan

 You will also qualify for additional discounts on other items & services in the Practice.

-Our Plan includes annual vaccinations including an annual intranasal kennel cough vaccination, a year’s supply of flea and worming products (monthly Advocate spot-on, six monthly Droncit tablet), a six monthly vet health check and a 10 % discount on all other practice services , including neutering.
-Patients over 8 years of age can also receive one annual free of charge senior blood screen.
-We currently subscribe to the Dog’s Trust Scheme by which we can implant a free identichip into any dog that does not have one.
+Our Plan includes annual vaccinations including an annual intranasal kennel cough vaccination, a year’s supply of flea and worming products (monthly Advocate spot-on, six monthly Droncit tablet), a six monthly vet health check and a 10% discount on all other practice services , including neutering.

 SEE BELOW FOR FURTHER DETAILS ON ALL THE ELEMENTS WHICH ARE INCLUDED IN OUR HEALTHCARE PLAN

 Full clinical examination twice a year, including advice on:

 * General Health * Ears * Eyes * Weight * Skin * Teeth

 * Annual Vaccinations + Kennel Cough Vaccination for Dogs